- When do I become eligible for benefits?

 - How long will it take me to recover?

 - How much will the surgical procedure cost?

-Visit the Anthem Blue Cross website at www.anthem.com/ca/ to search for a PPO provider.
-You can also request a directory from the Fund Office or your union local.
-Make sure you verify your doctor is still part of the Anthem Blue Cross network when you make your appointment.
+Visit the Health Care Resources Section of this website for Anthem Blue Cross or visit their website directly at www.anthem.com/ca to search for a PPO provider.
+Make sure you verify that your doctor is still part of the Anthem Blue Cross network when you make your appointment.

 Benefits are covered at lower levels when you use an out-of-network provider.
 This means you can expect to pay more out of your pocket.